What protection should you consider?

 Public liability Insurance

-Public liability isn’t a legal requirement but as a manufacturing business, there is a higher risk of injury for your visitors, so it is best practice to have Public Liability insurance.
+Public Liability insurance isn’t a legal requirement but as a manufacturing business, there is a higher risk of injury for your visitors, so it is best practice to have Public Liability insurance in place.

-As you are likely to be manufacturing a product, you could be liable if the product you supply is defective and causes injury or damage due to these defects.
-Products liability insurance helps to cover you against claims if you are found at fault for supplying a defective product.
+As you are likely to be manufacturing a product, you could be liable if the product you supply is defective and causes injury or damage due to these defects. helps to cover you against claims if you are found at fault for supplying a defective product.

 As the manufacturer, you could be taken to court if your product is defective and causes injury or damage as a result.